Asymptotic control theory for a system of linear oscillators: Singular trajectories

-According to Theorems \ref{attractor_free} and \ref{mu} any lower bound for the constant $\mu$ gives a lower bound for the attractor-free domain. \begin{theorem} The number $\mu$, defined as the minimum over trajectories of (\ref{attractor_syst2}) of the maximum of the function $|f|$ on a trajectory, is strictly positive. \end{theorem}
+According to Theorems \ref{attractor_free} and \ref{mu}, any lower bound for the constant $\mu$ gives a lower bound for the attractor-free domain. \begin{theorem} Let $\mu$ be the minimum over trajectories of (\ref{attractor_syst2}) of the maximum of the function $|f|$ on a trajectory.
+Then the number $\mu$ is strictly positive. \end{theorem}

-\begin{proof} To prove this, we need, according to Theorem \ref{attractor_free}, to indicate a lower bound for the constants $\mu$ or $\widetilde \mu$.
-One can easily approach the problem on the base of perturbation theory of observable systems (Theorem \ref{observation0}).
-Indeed, if the maximum of the function ${\widetilde f}(p)=|(p,AB)|$ on an attractor is $\leq c$, then, in particular, the vector $p$, solution of system (\ref{attractor_syst22p}), satisfies the equation $\dot p=-A^*p+f,$ where $|f|\ll c$ in a time interval of arbitrary length.
-Consider the observable coordinate $\langle{p,B}\rangle$ which is identically zero in the manifold
+\begin{proof} According to Theorem \ref{attractor_free}, we need to find a lower bound for the constants $\mu$ or $\widetilde \mu$.
+One can easily approach the problem using perturbation theory of observable systems (Theorem \ref{observation0}).
+Indeed, suppose that the maximum of the function ${\widetilde f}(p)=|\langle p,AB\rangle|$ on an attractor is less than $c$.
+Then in particular, the vector $p$, solution of system (\ref{attractor_syst22p}), satisfies the equation $\dot p=-A^*p+f,$ where $|f|\ll c$ in a time interval of arbitrary length.
+Consider the observable coordinate $\langle{p,B}\rangle$ which is identically zero on the manifold

 where the motion takes place.
-The a priori bound of Theorem \ref{observation11}, as applied to an interval of unit length, shows, that
+The a priori bound of Theorem \ref{observation11}, applied to an interval of unit length, shows that